justbasicfacts/nu3ProductUpdate/README.md

 ### Testing
 For api tests please use nu3ProductUpdate.Tests project

-For client side tests please run test-client script on terminal (in root folder: npm run test-client,  or in wwwroot folder: npm run test)
+For client side tests please run test-client script in a terminal (in root folder: npm run test-client,  or in wwwroot folder: npm run test)

 You can find test coverage file for client side in wwwroot\coverage folder.